 Some customers require encryption at rest, and others do not.
 The Starter Package has SATA (serial ATA) hard drives that are not encrypted, but you can substitute Encrypted At Rest hard drives for an extra charge.
 The smallest Encrypted At Rest hard drives are 1 TB SAS (serial attached SCSI) drives.
 Those drives would increase the cost of the Starter Package by $25.00 per month.

 All used or damaged equipment is destroyed, and all hard drives have the data removed before their destruction.
 This is in accordance with HIPAA regulations.

 Choosing your business associates wisely

 We love it when our customers and potential customers ask us questions.
 It’s an opportunity to provide evidence that we are widely knowledgeable on the protection of PHI (protected health information) and technology systems in general.
 We have been in business since 1994.
 One of our healthcare clients, Complete Healthcare Solutions, said they chose us for our “secure infrastructure and expertise in healthcare IT.”
-Explore your HIPAA Compliant Hosting options along with our full line of Cloud Hosting Solutions.
+Explore your HIPAA Compliant Hosting options along with our full line of VPS Hosting Solutions.

 Get a $250 Credit and Access to Our Free Tier!

 Free Tier includes:

 G3.2GB Cloud VPS a Free to Use for One Year

 50 GB of Block Storage Free to Use for One Year